How Financial Spreadsheets Help Entrepreneurs

 The advantage of financial spreadsheets as mentioned before is that they provide full transparency on all calculations.
 All numbers can be traced back to how they have been derived and therefore, the financial model becomes traceable.
 This is now especially useful when one wants to understand the different scenarios.
 The financial spreadsheet should be structured in a way so that it will be easy to change the key assumptions and run different scenarios.

-- Payback period – the length it takes to pay back an investment, the shorter the better
+- Payback period – the length it takes to pay back investment, the shorter the better

 - Breakeven – the length it takes so that a company becomes profitable, the shorter the better

 Of course, a thorough financial analysis can be time-consuming.
 Therefore an entrepreneur either needs to employ a financial analyst on his own, outsource the task to a consultant, or use a good financial model template.
-By making use of Excel financial model templates, it is possible to save quite some time and benefit from best in class financial modeling and financial analysis know-how.
+By making use of Excel financial model templates, it is possible to save quite some time and benefit from the best in class financial modeling and financial analysis know-how of experienced financial modelers.